 Everytime I make roasted garlic, I wonder why I don't make it more often.
 It is crazy simple to make.
 You just need 4 ingredients and a little bit of time.
 Roasting garlic in the oven and roasting garlic in the air fryer requires the exact same steps and ingredients, however the air fryer requires about half of the cook time.
-That's why I love using my ninja foodi when possible, it works so quickly!

-Well for starters, an air fryer.
+- Air fryer: Well for starters, an air fryer.
 I use my Ninja Foodi Deluxe XL.
 This machine is a 12 in 1 that does all kinds of things from sous vide, instant pot, slow cook, etc. I highly recommend this kitchen appliance as it does so many tasks in one.
 It is on the pricier side for air fryers, but I feel like the functionality makes it worth it.
 This recipe will work in whatever air fryer model you have, though!

-You will also need tin foil to wrap up the garlic that has been coated in olive oil.
+- Aluminium foil: You will also need tin foil to wrap up the garlic that has been coated in olive oil.

 - a whole head of garlic